nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

     ```

-    This code refers to the ID of the 'Get Weather' button on the HTML page and handles the `click` event by passing in the name of a function (_getWeather_).
+    This code refers to the ID of the 'Get Weather' button on the HTML page and handles the `click` event by passing in the name of a function (getWeatherWithZipCode).
 You'll add that function shortly.

-2. While you're in this file, remove this code from the ```onDeviceReady``` function.
-It's just a part of the default template that you run out of the box.
-We won't need it.

-    ```javascript

-    var element = document.getElementById("deviceready");
-    element.innerHTML = 'Device Ready';
-    element.className += ' ready';

-    ```

 #### A quick look at index.js

-This is a good time to quickly look at the ```index.js``` file.
+This is a good time to quickly look at the `index.js` file.
 This file loads when the user runs the app.
 Why?
-Because the ```index.html``` page contains this reference to it:
+Because the `index.html` page contains this reference to it:

 ```javascript
 <script src="scripts/index.js"></script>
 ```

-You'll notice a few things about the ```index.js``` file.
+You'll notice a few things about the `index.js` file.
 First, all the code in that file is enclosed within an *anonymous self-invoking function* (or _Immediately Invoked Function Expression_, or _[IIFE](https://developer.mozilla.org/docs/Glossary/IIFE)_).
 This is a fancy way of saying that this function executes automatically when the file loads.

 ```javascript
 (function () {